hmlongco/Factory/Sources/Factory/Factory.docc/Debugging/Previews.md

     }
 }
 ```
-Instead of passing the model to the view directly, one creates the `InjectedObject(model1)` pair and passes that.
+Instead of passing the model to the view directly, we need to create the entire `InjectedObject(model1)` pair and pass that.

 ## Common Setup